How often do you find yourself sweating excessively without any clear reason?

 Treatment: While the occasional low blood sugar is expected in anyone taking insulin or some non-insulin diabetes medications, frequent low blood sugars mean the dosage of your medication needs to be adjusted.

-Our insulin needs change throughout our lives based on variables like your weight, age, activity level, nutrition habits, and stress level.
+Our insulin needs change throughout our lives based on variables like weight, age, activity level, nutrition habits, and stress level.

 For example, if you start walking every day after dinner, your medication dosages will likely need an adjustment to prevent low blood sugars because your body is burning more of the glucose in your bloodstream on its own during exercise.